 |PHOTO BY CLAIRE FLINT|

-I got started troubadour-style in Eugene, Oregon, about 1998 when I was almost thirty years old, and then joined and started electric rock bands at an alarming rate.
-My coffee shop story-song cassette became an album (because people told me it was an album that they listened to all the time) called For Your Radio.
-But electric rock bands followed, as that is what I enjoy most.
+I got started troubadour-style in Eugene, Oregon, about 1998 when I was almost thirty years old, and soon after got into playing in indie rock bands.
+My coffee shop story-song cassette turned into an album called For Your Radio and I played a ton of acoustic shows.
+But punk-influenced rock bands followed, as that is what I enjoy most.

 Around 2000, I joined Ed Cole's band Activator.
-Activator was more punk influenced and fit the kind of songs I had started writing.
-Activator also made a record, never formally released.
-Around 2001, I signed to a startup label called Leisure King Productions, and recorded One Man Submarine with lots of local friends playing on sessions, with Dave Snider and Eric Jensen aka The Squids as the core combo.
+Activator made a cool record, never formally released.
+Around 2001, I signed to a startup label called Leisure King Productions, and recorded One Man Submarine with lots of local friends playing on sessions, with Dave Snider and Eric Jensen aka The Squids, as the core combo.

 The Squids had lot of different members through two more albums, Get Sounds Now (2005) and Totally Human (2007).
 I have a Facebook page for the Squids and all of our alums.

 In 2010 I started The Golden Motors.
-We pretty much started it off fresh with a new batch of songs, and a handful of unrecorded Squid songs.
+We pretty much started it off fresh with a new batch of songs and a new lineup with Dan Schmid on bass, Jivan Valpey on drums, and Scott K on guitar.
 The self-titled Golden Motors record departs from those that preceded it, like I hope they all do.
 The posthumous Golden Motors record will probably sound a little different, too.

 In Eugene, playing solo and in various bands I got to play gigs with Mike Watt, fIREHOSE, John Doe, Curt Kirkwood, Calvin Johnson, Dinosaur Jr, Steve Wynn, The Decemberists, The Minus 5, Roy Harper, Peter Case, Stew, James McMurtry, Arthur Lee, and of course umpteen hundred local and touring bands who, on any given night, could be the greatest band on earth.
-It will always be home, but I live in KCMO now, and have a new band called SquidsKC.
+It will always be home, but I live in KCMO now, and have a new band playing songs from all eras of my discography, called SquidsKC.

 Dan Jones is the bed-headed poet laureate of Eugene.
 More of a verbal fix-it man than a lyricist, Jones finds beauty in the ordinary while coaxing poetry from things most writers leave in the garage.
 His songs are delivered in a Neil Young-esque holler or Lou Reed-style talk/sing...
 Those who’ve been around Eugene a while are familiar with the many incarnations of Dan Jones — acoustic troubador, rock ’n’ roll bandleader with the Squids, and now he’s stepped it up yet again with The Golden Motors.